yonicd/slackthreads/README.md

 ### Retrieve Conversations

-This will GET the first 20 messages from each channel
+This will retrieve the last 20 messages from each channel

 ``` r